Maciej-Klobukowski/Group_Project_Webtechnologie/README.md

 How to do API's:

-1)instal node modules
+1) instal node modules
   - sudo apt install npm
   - npm init

+2) If it asks for stuff just press enter till your trough

-2)RESTfull api to localhost:8000
+3) RESTfull api to localhost:8000

   - php -S localhost:8000

-3)Test RESTfull api to check if it work
+3) Test RESTfull api to check if it work

   - curl -X POST http://<your-ip>:8000/login.php \
   - H "Content-Type: application/json" \